Security Guide

 Running Security Checks

-Use the built-in doctor command to check your security configuration:
+Use the built-in commands to check and harden your setup:

 openclaw doctor